WALKS & TALKS PROGRAM

 Long Weekend – 5th, 6th & 7th October 2024

-Over 3 days, we’ll learn about the city’s many unique facets.
+Over 3 days, we learned about the city’s many unique facets.

-Our visit will include the City Hall precinct, a civic precinct combining a rich array of fine public and cultural buildings organised around a landscaped square and the major business precinct concentrated around Hunter Street, which is undergoing a dynamic revival.
+Our visit included the City Hall precinct, a civic precinct combining a rich array of fine public and cultural buildings organised around a landscaped square and the major business precinct concentrated around Hunter Street, which is undergoing a dynamic revival.

-We’ll also explore the work of prominent architects such as Frederick Menckens and Frederick Romberg.
+We also explored the work of prominent architects such as Frederick Menckens and Frederick Romberg.

 Saturday 5 October – municipal and cultural precinct

-In the afternoon, we’ll enjoy this exploration of Newcastle’s highly significant municipal and cultural precinct, led by Dr. Roy Lumby.
+In the afternoon, we explored Newcastle’s highly significant municipal and cultural precinct, led by Dr. Roy Lumby.

 There’s much to discover in these delightful streetscapes, with architectural styles ranging across the 19th and 20th centuries.